SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 08 January, 2023 at 15:32:54
+# Last Refreshed - 08 January, 2023 at 18:33:41
 The Latest Activity was a VirtualRide -

 <b>Zwift - Race: STAGE 1: FLAT IS FAST—Tick Tock (D) on Tick Tock in Watopia</b>

-which happened on 07 January, 2023 at 13:13:18
+which happened on 08 January, 2023 at 17:13:15

-Which is 0 years, 0 months, 1 days, 2 hours and 19 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 1 hours and 20 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/8352583648
+You can see it here https://www.strava.com/activities/8359949812

 ## Number of Rides
 How many rides have I done each year?